-- IX.G.
+- IX.E.
+Appointee in Residence: The individual receiving this appointment, designed for persons particularly distinguished in their fields, is designated as, for example, artist in residence, or author in residence. - IX.F.
+Adjunct Faculty: As stated in Academic Affairs policy 1.127V, the title of Adjunct Faculty may be used when a qualified person from WKU or another institution of higher education, or from business, industry, government, or private practice, has established a professional relationship with an academic unit at WKU.
+See policy 1.127V on the Academic Affairs Policies page. - IX.G.
 Part-Time Faculty: This is a special appointment for qualified individuals who are employed on a part-time basis to teach University classes.
 The University's regular guidelines for faculty rank and tenure and the provisions of the retirement system do not apply to these employees. - IX.G.1.
 Grades: The following guidelines are to be applied in the employment of these personnel: - GRADE I Persons employed in this category should hold at least a bachelor's degree and have a minimum of three years related experience or hold the master's degree. - GRADE II Persons employed in this grade should hold at least the master's degree and have three to five years teaching experience or have other special training and experience related to the teaching position. - GRADE III Persons employed in this grade should hold at least the master's degree and have five years or more teaching experience, hold other degrees or certifications (Ed.S., CPA, CPE, etc.) or special qualifications, or hold the doctorate. - GRADE IV Persons employed in this grade should hold the doctorate or terminal degree in the discipline and have a minimum of seven years teaching experience or other special qualifications applicable to their teaching role.